Bug Out Location: How To Find One You Can Afford

 1. Distance

-There are two primary aspects to figuring your total bug out distance, and they both oppose each other.
+There are two main factors when figuring out your total Bug Out distance, and they kind of work against each other.

-2. Your bug out location’s distance from dense populations.
+2. The distance of your bug out location from dense populations

-With your travel distance, you want to keep it as short as possible.
+When it comes to your travel distance, you want to keep it as short as possible.
+The further you need to go, the more opportunities there are for things to go wrong.

-Depending upon the SHTF event, roadblocks could be set up within hours.
+If the SHTF event hits hard, roadblocks could be set up within hours, making your escape a lot more complicated.

 ↓ Where To Bug Out: A Survival Guide